jmahmood/Daemon18xx/README.md

 `token_count`.
 Purchasing station tokens decreases `tokens_available` but does not change `token_count`.

+## Dividend Payouts

+Operating round moves must explicitly state whether dividends will be paid with the `pay_dividend` flag.
+This value must be `True` or `False` and a company can only choose once it has calculated income by running routes.
+When dividends are distributed that income is removed from the company and credited directly to the players according to their share percentage.

 ## Changelog

 Recent updates include initial handling of bankrupt companies when trains rust.